 The Benefits of Testing

-Bugs are expensive and production bugs are the worst offenders.
-According to the IBM System Sciences Institute, fixing a production bug costs 100x more than fixing one at design, and over 15x more than fixing a bug at implementation.
+Bugs are expensive, and production bugs are the worst offenders.
+According to the IBM System Sciences Institute, fixing a production bug costs 100x more than fixing one at design and over 15x more than fixing a bug at implementation.
 Automated tests can help developers catch edge-case bugs before they make it into production and force other developers to drop everything and fight fires.

-Testing becomes even more important when multiple developers are working on the project over a number of years.
+Testing becomes even more important when multiple developers are working on the project over many years.
 Newcomers can’t safely work on code that doesn’t have tests.
 While you can rely solely on manual tests, this cost grows linearly as the number of features increases, while automated tests can be written once and run very frequently for little to no cost.

 Code quality is another long-term investment that pays off for large software systems.
 Unit testing can dramatically improve quality when working with developers who are still learning about encapsulation, dependency injection, and scoping, and it is even more advantageous in weakly typed languages.

-4. Tests enhance documentation
+4. Tests Enhance Documentation

 Good code should be easy to read and at least partially self-documenting, but there’s almost always room for use-case based documentation.
 That’s where testing comes in.
 Good test suites give other developers (or maybe just future you) a better idea of what the code was intended to do.